Duasandr/Duasandr/README.md

 <h1 align="center">Sandro Duarte</h1>

-<p align="center">As a dedicated software engineer, this portfolio represents my best attempt to showcase my projects and skills.
+<p>As a dedicated software engineer, this portfolio represents my best attempt to showcase my projects and skills.
 It's a work in progress, and I'm committed to continuously adding new and better projects to demonstrate my capabilities and expertise.</p>

 ----